markyjordan/markyjordan/README.md

 - Ship like nobody's watching... because they aren't.

 ## Previous Commits
 - Shipped a few things.
-Hid a few others.
+Others are in witness protection.
 - Built a dashboard once.
 Still recovering.
 - Formerly loved TypeScript.
 I've matured.